Psalms For Life

 They all sing and shout together for joy.

-The alternative to trusting ourselves maniacally is trusting God, David’s concern here.
-Trusting God with everything big and small.
-As we seek his forgiveness, he welcomes us to live in constant communion with him.
-David focuses, in turn, on the relationship God offers his people in Zion, the sovereignty he exercises over the world, and the marriage of the two in earth’s lavish provision for his people.
-Thus, David holds out the promise that, rightly related to God, we can trust him to supply our needs abundantly.
-That’s ample cause for us to join in creation’s joyful celebration of the riotous goodness of God, as showcased here.
+The alternative to trusting ourselves maniacally is trusting God confidently, which is David’s concern here.
+Trusting God with absolutely everything.
+As we seek his forgiveness, he atones for our sins and welcomes us to live in constant communion with him.
+Starting with the intimate relationship God offers his people in Zion, David goes on to focus on God’s absolute sovereignty over his creation, which issues in earth’s lavish provision for his people.
+Thus, David holds out the promise that, rightly related to God, we can trust him to supply all our needs so abundantly that we truly flourish in his courts.
+That’s ample cause for us to join creation in joyfully celebrating the riotous goodness of God, as depicted so beautifully here.

 How amazing that, broken as I am, Lord, you’ve blotted out my sins, seated me at your table, and hear my every cry!
-Help me to trust you implicitly and pray as your Spirit leads, my requests curbed only by your limitless generosity, wisdom and might and buoyed by joyful songs of praise.
+Help me to trust you implicitly and pray as your Spirit leads, my requests curbed only by your limitless generosity, wisdom and might, as I raise my joyful songs of praise.
 Amen.

 In your spare moments today, pray this prayer: